2023 Nanticoke PD News

 Joseph Paul Banesh, 27, of 128 W. Church St., is accused of raping the girl on two occasions last week.

-According to the charges, the first sexual assault took place Wednesday at a home on Cemetery Road, Conyngham Twp., when Banesh thre
+According to the charges, the first sexual assault took place Wednesday at a home on Cemetery Road, Conyngham Twp., when Banesh threw the girl onto a couch and tore her clothes off.

 Banesh also took nude photos of the victim, and tried to smother her with a pillow, troopers said.